Bulky waste collections

 What is classed as one item?

 Items that have more than one piece will be counted as separate items.
-For example a bed with a divan base would be two items and a table with four chairs would be five items.
-Only the items you have listed at the time of booking will be collected.
+For example, a bed with a divan base would be two items and a table with four chairs would be five items.